California / County

 Neighbors

-Huntington Beach households enjoy strong incomes, with a median household income of $109,800 and a low poverty rate of 7.2%.
-Most residents are well-educated, with over 94% holding at least a high school diploma and nearly 45% earning a bachelor's degree or higher.
-The community features a low unemployment rate and typical commutes of about 30 minutes.
+The neighborhood boasts a healthy median household income of $109,800 and a low poverty rate of 7.2%.
+Over 94% of residents have at least a high school diploma, and nearly 45% hold a bachelor's degree or higher.
+Commute times average 30 minutes, and almost 2% use public transportation, reflecting the area's accessibility and educated population.

 $48,900